LumosLiang/-Learn-System-Design/Systeam Design notes.md

 ## 是什么？

+Typically, proxies are used to:

+- Filter requests
+- Log requests
+- Transform requests
-Typically, proxies are used to **filter requests, log requests, or transform requests (by adding/removing headers, encrypting/decrypting, or compressing a resource)**.
+  - (by adding/removing headers, encrypting/decrypting, or compressing a resource).

 Another advantage of a proxy server is that its cache can serve a lot of requests.
 If multiple clients access a particular resource, the proxy server can cache it and serve it to all the clients without going to the remote server